 - Buttermilk: if you don't have buttermilk, I will talk about how to make an easy substitute in the Tips and tricks section below.

-- Coarse sugar crystals: I forgot to include this in the photo above (sorry!), but this is an optional ingredient for the muffin tops.
+- Coarse sugar crystals: this is an optional ingredient for the muffin tops.
 I also use coarse sugar crystals in my vanilla muffins recipe, they are perfect for creating a beautiful crunchy muffin top.

 Step by step photos